BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

 ### About this Step

 Let's prepare an Actual Portable Executable (APE) for distribution.
-You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add the Mmojo Complete user interface, add a `.ggug` model file, and add a configuration file.
+You will start with the APE file you built, remove extraneous timezone files from it, add certificates, add the Mmojo Complete user interface, add a `.gguf` model file, and add a configuration file.
 You will test run it, then copy it to your Mmojo Share.

+**TO-DO**:
+- Shortcut after picking gguf.

 ---
 <details>